khalid586/ATM-bank-using-oop-python/README.md

 ### Magic Method
 - Dunder or Magic methods in Python are the methods having two prefixes and suffix underscores in the method name.
 - Dunder here means “Double Under (Underscores)”.
 These are commonly used for operator overloading.
-- You will get to know more [here](https://www.google.com/amp/s/www.geeksforgeeks.org/dunder-magic-methods-python/amp/)
+- You will get to know more by clicking [**here**](https://www.google.com/amp/s/www.geeksforgeeks.org/dunder-magic-methods-python/amp/).

 <br>